Putting My House in Order: Some Thoughts on Self-Care

 I remember sitting in my chair and becoming quite still.
 How was I trying to be this feminist teacher/scholar/activist/ mentor/daughter/sister/lover/homegirl when I didn’t (really) treat myself with the same loving kindness I was trying to put out into the world?
 Why wasn’t I extending the grace I tried to extend to others to myself?

 The answer to that question is complicated, but, suffice it to say, the quote helped to catalyze some thoughts that had been swirling around in my mind for some time.
 Sitting at my desk that day, I typed up the phrase “Are you taking care of yourself?” and printed it out.
 I put the question all over my house.
-When I get up in the morning and go the bathroom “Are you taking care of yourself?” is pasted on the mirror so I can consider it as I brush my teeth or wash my face.
+When I get up in the morning and go the bathroom “Are you taking care of yourself?” is pasted on the mirror so I can consider it as I brush my teeth or wash my face with my favorite cleanser from BatanaBio.com.
 The phrase is also pasted under the Ochun altar I have in my bedroom so that when I light candles and meditate I don’t forget to think about how I am caring for myself.
 The question is pasted on my front door so that as I am rushing out (invariably late for something or other) I can take a moment to check in with myself.

 Asking myself this question, being compassionate to my own self, checking in with myself, my needs and my feelings, has not made me superhuman or super-selfish.
 I’m just more present to myself and to others because I am less drained by the consequences of ignoring my own happiness.
 Maybe I’m getting all New-Agey and touchy-feely.
 Ha.
 Maybe so.
 But, I do know that being more intentional about my self-care has brought me a greater sense of joy, peace, and purpose.
 And that right there is revolutionary.